 Ransom’s adventures on Mars are the topic of the first book of the Space Trilogy, titled Out of the Silent Planet.
 Written in 1937, long before Hubble telescopes or space travel, C.S.
 Lewis was free to create a fantasy world on Mars.
 It was full of different kinds of “peoples” (certainly not what humans on Earth would call “people”): hrossa, seroni, and eldila.

-Ransom learns to accept and love the “people” of Malacandra (their name for Mars).
+While there, Ransom learns to accept and love the “people” of Malacandra (their name for Mars).
 He also must defend the Malacandrians from the evil-doers who kidnapped him.

 These men exemplified the modernistic philosophies that C.S.
-Lewis believed were destructive (materialism- the love of “stuff”, humanism- the adulation of mankind, scientism- the worship of science)- and besides that, they were just plain bad guys who did bad things.
+Lewis believed were destructive (materialism- the love of “stuff”, humanism- the adulation of mankind and scientism- the worship of science).
+Not only that, they were just plain bad guys who did bad things.

 Ransom comes to know the angels (eldila) appointed by God to help in that world and through that connection he begins to understand the reality of the spirit realm.

 C. S. Lewis had four goals for Out of the Silent Planet:

 Lewis wrote Out of the Silent planet with some specific tasks to accomplish.
 He wanted to: